nest-desktop/nest-desktop/docs/user/usage-advance/model-view.rst

 ^^^^^^^^^^

-Above the model list you will find a search field and tags which you can use to filter models in the list.
+Above the model list you will find a search field and tags which you can use to filter the models in the list.
 Selected filter tags appear as chips under the search field.

 In order to select a tag you need to click on the `filter` icon left to the search field.